sancia15/Sound-Recognition/README.md

-# Sound-Recognition
+# Speech-Recognition
-Sound to text translation using python
+Speech to text translation using python

 Features are: